Build a Contextual Link for Google and Microsoft - Link Best Practices

 Cross-Referenced Internal Links

 Links don’t have to send readers to an outside source—they can also guide them to other areas of your website.
-By cross-referencing your own platform with internal links, Google will be better able to understand the layout of your website and your readers will also find it easier to navigate.
+By cross-referencing your own platform with internal links best practices, Google will be better able to understand the layout of your website and your readers will also find it easier to navigate.
 This factors into your SEO ranking and can improve overall user experience.

 Use External Links to Cite Sources